iterative/dvc.org/content/docs/user-guide/basic-concepts/workspace.md

 (`dvc run`).
 Data and model files can be sent to or retrieved from
 <abbr>remotes</abbr> (`dvc push`, `dvc pull`) and can be removed (`dvc remove`,
 `dvc gc`) from the workspace.
-DVC supports all typical operations of files and directories of a file sytem through its commands.
+DVC supports all typical operations of files and directories of a file system through its commands.

 Behind the scene these operations of a <abbr>DVC project</abbr> uses
 <abbr>metafiles</abbr> to track the content and dependencies.